micro-nova/AmpliPi/TRADEMARKS.md

 ### Publications and presentations

-You can use the Word Marks in book and article titles, and the Logo in illustrations within the document, as long as the use does not suggest that we have published, endorse, or agree with your work.
+You can use the Word Marks in book and article titles, and the Logo in illustrations within the document, as long as the use does not suggest that we have published, endorsed, or agreed with your work.

 ## Uses for which we are granting a license